If You Can’t Pay Business Rent or a Commercial Lease

 In establishing your options for non payment you first need to become very clear about the contractual wording of your individual lease document, ideally with the advice of a specialist.

-Friendly negotiation is often the best way forward in situations like this, perhaps with the request of a discount due to the unparalleled economic situation.
+Friendly negotiation with your landlord is often the best way forward in situations like this, perhaps with the request of a discount due to the unparalleled economic situation.
 Many commercial landlords are now offering discounts of even 50% percent.

 This is a tough time for landlords so try to work with them and you may find yourself pleasantly surprised.